tigerfanxiao/dev_notes/Network/Meraki/Learning Material.md

 | - Act as central routing point in topology<br>    <br>- Builds VPN tunnels to both hubs and spokes<br>    <br>- Can be utilized as an “exit” point in the VPN topology<br>    <br>- Allows for full mesh topology | - Fewer routing decisions<br>    <br>- Only builds tunnels to hubs<br>    <br>- Less resource intensive<br>    <br>- Can select hub appliance as exit point in VPN topology |

 ![[Pasted image 20240512233550.png]]

+# Wireless

+Steering from 2.4Gz to 5 Gz

+Spatial stream 空间流
+This transmission across multiple spatial streams to a single client is known as Single-user multiple input multiple output (SU-MIMO).

+Doubling the number of spatial streams effectively doubles the available throughput.
+MIMO also allows access points to use different spatial streams to transmit to multiple clients simultaneously, known as downlink multi-user MIMO (DL-MU-MIMO).

+The latest technology with wireless downlink (DL) and uplink (UL) multi-user transmissions using MIMO (DL/UL-MU-MIMO) enables multiple clients to transmit or receive simultaneously across different spatial streams.

+With Meraki’s power sharing, while operating both mGig Ethernet ports:

+- Two 802.3af power sources are combined to provide 802.3at power.

+- Two 802.3at power sources are combined to provide 802.3bt power.

+Meraki access points can be powered in multiple ways and will use link layer discovery protocol (LLDP) to negotiate for additional power

+In addition to the tri-band radios that provide fast user connectivity, Meraki access points are furnished with a Bluetooth Low Energy radio, allowing them to listen for and locate nearby Bluetooth Low Energy devices.
+This feature can be used to identify and track Bluetooth Low Energy asset tags, fitness monitors, smartphones, and other Bluetooth Low Energy-enabled devices.

+Meraki access points feature a dedicated Air Marshal scanning and security radio, which enables continuous RF scanning and threat mitigation (containment) without impacting data traffic or access point throughput.
+Flagship Meraki access points offer 2.4 GHz, 5 GHz, and 6 GHz tri-band Air Marshal WIDS/WIPS scanning, along with spectrum analysis and location analytics.

+Air Marshal is Meraki’s wireless intrusion prevention system (WIPS) that strategically observes and mitigates threats occurring in the RF airspace.
+Once a threat has been detected, Air Marshal can enact powerful policies, including intelligent auto-disablement of access points matching a pre-defined criteria and generating different tiers of e-mail alarms based on the type of threat in your airspace.

+Wi-Fi 6E takes wireless connectivity into the 6 GHz band, adding 1200 MHz of RF spectrum—more than twice the available capacity of the 2.4 and 5 GHz bands combined.

+Meraki’s 6E access points offer an extended 1,200 MHz of spectrum in the U.S. and 500 MHz in Europe, with even more wireless channels—goodbye crowded RF spectrum and hello to open Wi-Fi airspace!

+WPA3 offers heightened security measures against password and brute force attacks, as well as improved encryption protocols for secure device-to-device communication.
+While not mandatory, WPA3 is required for 6 GHz wireless deployments to mitigate potential security risks

+Meraki access points include Advanced Encryption Standard (AES) hardware-based encryption, where transferred data is automatically encrypted and decrypted through an AES hardware chip built into Meraki access points.
+This is faster and more secure than a software-based encryption system, where data is encrypted and decrypted through a running program.

+The Extensible Authentication Protocol (EAP) is used by 802.1X to create a secure tunnel between parties participating in an authentication exchange.
+Meraki access points support various EAP types with 802.1X authentication to connect with on-premises RADIUS servers.
+Meraki's cloud-first tools enable the live testing of RADIUS reachability and functionality across all access points in a Meraki network with a single click.

+- Be powered with two AA batteries (up to five years), or via direct power from a USB-C connection (5V; 0.2A)
+- - Proactively alert with notifications via email, SMS, push notifications, and webhooks
+-